Covid-19 information

 - Ministry of HealthCOVID 19: Contract signed with Janssen covering vaccine for 235,000 people22.12.2020

-- Ministry of Social Affairs, Ministry of Transport and Local Government, Prime Minister's Office, Ministry of Finance and Economic AffairsResilience: strengthening Iceland’s foothold – Resilience subsidies and support for job-seekers, old-age pensioners, families with children, and vulnerable groups20.11.2020
+- Ministry of Social Affairs and Labour, Ministry of Infrastructure, Prime Ministers Office, Ministry of Finance and Economic AffairsResilience: strengthening Iceland’s foothold – Resilience subsidies and support for job-seekers, old-age pensioners, families with children, and vulnerable groups20.11.2020

 - Ministry of HealthCOVID-19: Relaxation of restrictions on gatherings take effect on 18 November13.11.2020